 Asus ROG STRIX B660-A GAMING WIFI D4 | LGA1700 | $240 | ATX |

-Naturally, the B660 motherboards are more expensive on average as compared to B560 motherboards.
+Naturally, the B660 motherboards are more expensive on average than the B560 motherboards.

 AMD B550 Motherboard Prices